Why Your Site Isn’t Indexed by Google – 8 Most Common Reasons

 You’ll know that your page is made invisible to crawlers if its section contains something like this:

-– this second tag means that Google won’t be able to crawl your site, but other search engines (such as Bing) will.
+The first line in the above code instructs google crawl to omit your site. that Google won't be able to crawl your site, but other search engines (such as Bing) will.

-Solution: check your pages’ sections and remove any “noindex” bits you find.
+Check your pages' sections and remove any “noindex” bits you find.
 You can read more about this issue here.

 Reason 4: Canonicalization errors